tomeshnet/tomesh.net/state-of-our-networks.md

 - hear about the history of community networks in our city
 - discuss how we can build a resilient network that addresses barriers in the future

 Toronto Mesh welcomes people from all backgrounds and technical skill levels and aims to provide a harassment-free environment.
-This event has a [Code of Conduct](https://tomesh.net/code-of-conduct/).
+This event has a [Code of Conduct]({{ site.baseurl }}/code-of-conduct/).

+We are also [hosting a social]({{ site.baseurl }}/2017-01-13/social/) at A3 Napoli on {{ page.date | date: '%B %d, %Y' }}, all are welcome to attend and get to know the members of Toronto Mesh!

 This page will be updated with [full schedule](#schedule) closer to the event date.